alpha-yadav/DSA/readme.md

 For a single LCA query in a binary tree, the recursive approach is generally the most efficient and elegant.
 If you have parent pointers, that's the fastest method.
 For multiple queries, Tarjan's algorithm is superior.
 For large general trees without parent pointers, a modified depth-first search might be necessary.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information about what to graph before I can create a graph for you.
+For example, tell me:

+* **The type of graph:**  (e.g., line graph, bar graph, scatter plot, pie chart)
+* **The data:** (e.g., a table of x and y values, a set of categories and their corresponding values, or an equation)
+* **The axes:** (What the x and y axes represent)

+Once I have this information, I can help you.